Jo Randerson

 Joanna Ruth Randerson (born 1973) is a New Zealand writer, director and performer.
-She is the founder and artistic director of Barbarian Productions, a Wellington-based theatre production company.
+They (Note: Randerson uses they/them pronouns.) are the founder and artistic director of Barbarian Productions, a Wellington-based theatre production company.

 Biography

-Randerson was born in Auckland, New Zealand, in 1973 and moved to Wellington when she was four years old.
-She studied at Wellington Girls' College, and then went on to Victoria University of Wellington to major in English, theatre and film.
-She wrote, directed and performed in theatre productions for the Victoria University of Wellington Student Drama Club.
-At the same time she also wrote for and performed at BATS Theatre Wellington, and made television appearances as a stand-up comedian.
-After graduating, She co-founded the theatre group Trouble in 1995.
-In 2012 she finished her Master of Theatre Arts in directing from Toi Whakaari New Zealand Drama School and Victoria University of Wellington as well as participating in the Leadership New Zealand programme.
+Randerson was born in Auckland, New Zealand, in 1973 and moved to Wellington when they were four years old.
+They studied at Wellington Girls' College, and then went on to Victoria University of Wellington to major in English, theatre and film.
+They wrote, directed and performed in theatre productions for the Victoria University of Wellington Student Drama Club.
+At the same time they also wrote for and performed at BATS Theatre Wellington, and made television appearances as a stand-up comedian.
+After graduating, they co-founded the theatre group Trouble in 1995.
+In 2012 Randerson finished their Master of Theatre Arts in directing from Toi Whakaari New Zealand Drama School and Victoria University of Wellington as well as participating in the Leadership New Zealand programme.
 Randerson was a recipient of the Arts Foundation of New Zealand New Generation Award in 2008.